-Trump loses badly in his debut with Putin
+Trump loses badly in debut with Putin

 The fact that Trump and Putin discussed the Russian meddling into the US presidential election, and that Trump accepted Putin's claims at face value that Russia was not involved is sad and naive.

-This is doubly so as all US security and intelligence agencies repeatedly confirm the exact opposite of what their Denier-in-Chief publicly tweets, while his inner-circle is investigated because of their Russian connections.
+This is doubly so as all US security and intelligence agencies repeatedly confirm the exact opposite of what their Denier-in-Chief publicly tweets, while his inner circle is being investigated because of their Russian connections.

 I did not know whether to laugh or cry when Trump and Putin announced they wanted to set up a cyber security unit, so that election-tampering cybercrimes were "under control".